An illustration showing the change from amino acids to peptides to proteins.

 Steroids, by contrast, possess a rigid four-ring backbone with various functional groups attached.
 This configuration lets them slip through cell membranes and bind intracellular androgen receptors, directly influencing gene expression and protein synthesis.

-These structural disparities explain why peptides stimulate natural processes via surface receptors, whereas steroids intervene inside cells to rewrite hormonal signalling.
+These structural differences explain why peptides stimulate natural processes via surface receptors, whereas steroids intervene inside cells to alter hormonal signalling.
 The nature of the interaction underpins both therapeutic potential and risk profile.

 Implications for stability and delivery methods

-Peptides are vulnerable to acidic environments and enzymatic breakdown, so they require refrigerated storage, lyophilised (freeze-dry) forms and injection (subcutaneous or intramuscular) to stay effective [13].
+Peptides are vulnerable to acidic environments and enzymatic breakdown, so they require refrigerated storage, lyophilised (freeze-dried) forms and injection (subcutaneous or intramuscular) to stay effective.

 Steroid molecules are chemically stable, allowing formulation as oral tablets, injectable solutions, transdermal patches or topical gels.
 Their robustness reduces the need for special handling.

-According to a comprehensive review by Sigalos and Pastuszak, peptide therapy can significantly raise growth-hormone levels through natural pulsatile secretion patterns without disrupting the body's feedback loops [1].
-These effects support muscle recovery, sleep quality and metabolism.
-Individual responses may vary significantly.
-Discuss specific peptide options with a qualified clinician at Thrive Rx to match the signalling pathway to your health goals.
+According to a comprehensive review by Sigalos and Pastuszak, peptide therapy can raise growth hormone levels through natural pulsatile secretion patterns without disrupting the body's feedback loops.
+These effects may support muscle recovery, sleep quality and metabolism.
+Individual responses vary significantly.
+If you're interested in understanding whether peptide therapy may be appropriate for your goals, a clinical assessment with an Ahpra-registered clinician is the best starting point.

 Anabolic steroids enter the bloodstream, bind to androgen receptors in muscle, bone and other tissues, and directly stimulate protein synthesis.
 At the same time they trigger negative feedback that curtails the hypothalamic-pituitary-gonadal axis, reducing natural testosterone production.